esperknight/CriPakTools/README.md

 To use :

-CriPakTool.exe IN_FILE - Displays all contained chunks.
+CriPakTool.exe IN_FILE - Displays all contained chunks.\n
 CriPakTool.exe IN_FILE EXTRACT_ME - Extracts a file.
 CriPakTool.exe IN_FILE ALL - Extracts all files.
 CriPakTool.exe IN_FILE REPLACE_ME REPLACE_WITH [OUT_FILE] - Replaces REPLACE_ME with REPLACE_WITH.
 Optional output it as a new CPK file otherwise it's replaced.